jagal1910/xray-custom-integration-demo/README.md

 ```

-For a component with and id of `pypi://requests:2.22.0`, the entry might look like this:
+For a component with an id of `pypi://requests:2.22.0`, the entry might look like this:

 Note that this example uses a semver range for its licence version
 ```